bjthompson17/Python-Testing-Tools/README.md

     print("Updated test succeeded!")
 ```
 Also included in this directory is a testbed program that can be run from the command line.
 To use it, you'll need to create a JSON file containing the test configurations for each test.
 Here's how to use the command in the terminal:

+While you can just update the test parameters for all your tests, I recommend making a new test for each testcase.

+### Testbed.py

+The testbed.py file has been added as a command line tool for those that wish to run their tests from the command prompt rather than write a python file for every test.
+To use testbed.py, you'll first need to create a JSON file containing the test configurations for each test.
+After that, you may execute the test by passing in the JSON test file and your Python script to test.
+The following is the command line help page for testbed.py:
 ```
 usage: python3 testbed.py [-h] [-v] -t <test filename> filename